Yara-mamdouh0/ignisafe-graduation-project/README.md

-# 🔥 Fire and Smoke Detection System using AI and IOT
+# 🔥 Fire and Smoke Detection System

-This project is an AI-powered real-time fire and smoke detection system.
-It combines object detection using the YOLO model with FastAPI for API management, and Firebase for real-time sensor data monitoring and control.
-The system is designed for quick response to fire hazards in indoor or outdoor environments.
+This project is designed to help detect fire and smoke in real-time using a camera.
+It can automatically start working when dangerous levels of heat or gas are detected, helping to prevent disasters before they happen.

 ---

-## 🚀 Features

-- **YOLO-based Fire and Smoke Detection** (YOLOv8 or later)
--  **Live Camera Streaming** (IP or USB camera)
--  **Firebase Integration** to monitor temperature/gas sensors
--  **Auto Trigger Detection** based on sensor thresholds
-- **JSON Logging** of detection results (with timestamps, type, and bounding boxes)
-- **REST API with FastAPI** for setting camera URL and controlling the system
+## 📌 What This Project Does

+- Detects **fire** and **smoke** in live video from a camera
+- Uses sensor data (like temperature or gas levels) to know when to start checking
+- Sends alerts and saves information when danger is found
+- Can be used in homes, offices, factories, or outdoor areas

 ---

-## 🛠 Tools and Technologies

-- **YOLOv8** – Object detection model
-- **FastAPI** – High-performance web framework
-- **OpenCV** – Video processing and camera stream handling
-- **Firebase Realtime Database** – Sensor data monitoring and threshold triggers
-- **Threading** – Parallel execution for live camera feed and model inference
-- **Uvicorn** – ASGI server for running FastAPI
+## 🎯 Why We Built This

+Early detection of fire and smoke can save lives and property.
+We wanted to create a system that works **quickly**, **accurately**, and doesn’t need expensive hardware.
+It can run on a simple setup and can be used in many real-world situations.